38 Clever Ways to Repurpose Old Kitchen Items

 Fluted Pan Wreath

-Jello molds come in a ton of shapes and colors.
-If you have a pair of them, don’t throw them out — make a pumpkin for fall!
-You can also find these beautiful molds in copper and tin at antique stores, flea markets, and online.
-Here are a few I found on Etsy: Copper Jello Molds.
+Copper jello molds come in many shapes.
+If you have a matching pair, why not turn them into a fall pumpkin decoration?
+You can find these beautiful molds at antique stores, flea markets, and online.
+Here are a few I found on Etsy—Copper Jello Molds.

 Photo of two pumpkins made from four copper jello tins on a wood table. pumkins are decorated with fall faux leaves and a wine cork for a stem.